pydata/pydata-sphinx-theme/docs/user_guide/navigation.rst

    }

 You can only collapse your ``toctree`` items underneath their caption if a caption is defined for them!
-If your ``toctree`` does not have a caption defined, then all of the pages underneath it will be displayed (the same as the default theme behavior).
+If your ``toctree`` does not have a caption defined, then all the pages underneath it will be displayed (the same as the default theme behavior).
 See `the toctree documentation <https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#directive-toctree>`_ for more details.